streamroot/integration-samples/cdn-load-balancer/android/THEOplayerCDNLoadBalancerJava/README.md

 initStatsView(dcStatsView)
 ```
 A red overlay with CDN Load Balancer SDK related stats should be displayed.
 The stats view overlay can be reopened by clicking repeatedly anywhere on the screen.

+## Interactor capabilities
+The SDK is player agnostic.
+All communication between the player and the delivery client that are player specific are implemented in a PlayerInteractor class.
+Each player has a different API that the SDK tries to use at its full potential in order to monitor and maximize the Quality of Service.

+**States**
+* INVALID : Unused
+* IDLE : OK
+* PLAYING : OK
+* PAUSED : OK
+* SEEKING : OK
+* REBUFFERING : OK
+* ENDED : OK

+**Misc**
+* Playback time : OK
+* Buffer health : OK
+* Track switch : Experimental
+* Player error : OK
+* Frame drop : Unsupported